Gulls, Terns and Skimmers

 Apart from the white-fronted tern, that is ‘Red List (2019)’ assessed as ‘Near Threatened, all other featured species are ‘Least Concern’.

 Terns are cosmopolitan birds whose habitats include marine, coastal and pelagic.
-Some species, such as the white-winged tern (see gallery image above), inhabit inland waterways.
-These elegant birds have long forked tail but are rather monotone as most being are grey above, white below and have black crowns.
+Some species, such as the white-winged tern, inhabit inland waterways.
+These elegant birds have long forked tails but are rather monotone as most are grey above, white below and have black crowns.

 Skimmers are mostly pantropical birds found mainly inland in habitats that include large rivers and bodies of water.
 They have a unique bill with a longer upper mandible.